-Electricity is playing an increasingly important role in both public and personal transportation.
+Electricity is playing an increasingly important role in all forms of transportation.
 And Hydro-Québec has what it takes to assist in this transition: clean, renewable energy; a reliable grid; recognized expertise; and promising technologies.

 When should I charge my electric vehicle?